 In 1782 a Sam and Ann Daw had a son Isaac who would have been in his mid 30s in 1817.
 This Isaac fits with the Isaac Daw of Bareneed who was buried in 1833 with his age given as 52 years.

-In the 1817 Census Isaac Daw is listed with his wife and one child and is described as “Distressed”.
+In the 1817 Census Isaac Daw is listed with his wife and one child.
 If he is the Isaac who died in 1833 then he would have been in his mid 30s in 1817 so it is possible that he had more children after this.
 There is no evidence of him having a son (which is not proof that he did not); however, there are several candidates for daughters two of whom married in December, 1830.
 These were: Grace who married Robert Turner (KN indicates that grooms name was Richard) who was likely the son of their neighbour William Turner (#52) and Providence who married Robert Tilley from Kelligrews.
 There was also of a Catharine Daw of Bareneed who married Henry Butler of PDG in October 1830 (source KN).
 It is difficult to reconcile these reports with the data for the 1817 Census which show Isaac only having one child in 1817.
 It is possible that some of these girls were:

 - missed in the Census,